-Construction is expected to begin mid-March and may continue through May 2018.
+Construction began mid-February 2018 may continue through September 2018.
 The timeline is subject to change due to weather, availability of materials, subcontractor schedules, and other circumstances.

-The project may also require some sawcutting and jackhammering to install sewer cleanouts in multiple locations.
+This project may also require some sawcutting and jackhammering to install cleanouts in multiple locations.
 This noisier work will be done during the day.
 Cleanouts are typically installed near the curb, but may also be placed in the sidewalk or near the building.
 They will be used to maintain sewer service during repairs and to provide access for future maintenance.